shinyay/cobol-sample-app/workshop-scenario.md

 2. Ask GitHub Copilot for the following:

     ```plaintext
-   In determining the scope of a COBOL to Java conversion project, how should we determine the scope of the code base, modules, and functionality that Tomu needs to migrate?
-Please provide the steps involved.
+    When determining the scope of a COBOL to Java conversion project, how do I determine the scope of the code base, modules, and functionality my team needs to migrate?
+What are the steps involved?
    ```